Quantifying the homology of periodic cell complexes: The Mayer-Vietoris Spectral Sequence

-We now have two necessary conditions for identifying toroidal cycles of $X_n$ via a MVSS -- those that appear in a collection of \textit{strictly fewer} than $O(n^d)$ translationally equivalent cycles, and those that do \textit{not} correspond to an element of $E^\infty_{0\bullet}$.
-These are not sufficient conditions, but a heuristic to identify a smaller list of candidates which may be further analysed by calculating the MVSS with different covers or by more direct analysis.
+We now have two necessary conditions for identifying toroidal cycles of $X_n$ via a MVSS -- those that appear in a collection of \textit{strictly fewer} than $O(n^d)$ translationally equivalent cycles which also do \textit{not} correspond to an element of $E^\infty_{0\bullet}$.
+These conditions provide a heuristic with which we can identify potential toroidal cycles.
+We use ``heuristic'' in a similar sense to the heuristic in persistent homology that cycles with a large persistence are ``significant''.
+In our case ``toroidal cycle'' has a precise definition, so once we have identified a potential candidate it is possible to test if it truly is toroidal.
+We leave the implementation of an explicit algorithm to automate this verification step to future work.